CellProfiling/HPA-model-zoo/README.md

 2. Run `npm install` in the folder to install the dependencies
 3. Run `npm run serve`to start a dev server which supports hot reloading when you edit the files.
 Go and see it through `http://localhost:8000/#/`.
 4. For vue-material UI elements, you can find those [here](https://vuematerial.io/).
-5. When you have made the changes, commit in a new branch and make a pull request to our GitHub repository.
+5. When you have made the changes, commit in a new branch and make a pull request to our GitHub repository targeting the master branch.
-6. When the pull request is merged and you are ready to publish, run `npm run deploy` from the master branch, which will build your source to static files and directly push to the github pages branch.
+6. When the pull request is merged to master branch, netlify will automatically build and publish the new version of the site at `https://modelzoo.cellprofiling.org/`.